Arose-Niazi/Mini-Missions-Public/README.md

     - !/hammer -> To reduce a players health by 30.
     - /goto -> Teleport to another player's location.
     - /reports -> To check last reports.
+    - /spec(tate) -> To spectate a player.
+    - /spectateoff - /specoff -> To turn off spectating.
+    - /spec(tate)objective - /so -> To spectate objective.
+    - /specv -> To spectate vehicle
 - Admins
     - /unignore -> To remove anyone from someone's ignore list.
     - !/jail -> To jail and again to un-jail.